 Lead Tackle Buyback

 Bans on the sale of lead fishing tackle play an integral role in protecting loons because they help to prevent new lead tackle from entering the system.
 Since the lead tackle known to kill loons can no longer be sold or purchased in New Hampshire, the next step to protect loons is to remove illegal lead tackle from active use.
 In 2018, LPC partnered with New Hampshire Fish and Game to conduct a first-in-the-nation lead tackle buyback program.
 The program provides a financial incentive to encourage anglers to make the switch to non-lead fishing tackle.
 Buyback participants exchange 1 ounce or more of illegal lead tackle at participating locations for a $10 store voucher.
 These vouchers can then be used to purchase loon-safe tackle or other supplies.
 All Lead Tackle Buyback participants also have the chance to win additional prizes—the person who turns in the most illegal lead tackle at each participating retailer wins a $100 prize, while the person who turns in the second-highest amount wins a $50 prize.
 The person who turns in the most lead tackle statewide wins $500.
-Since 2018, we have collected over 14,800 lead sinkers and jigs weighing one ounce or less.
+Since 2018, we have collected over 25,000 lead sinkers and jigs weighing one ounce or less.
 Had they remained in circulation, any one of these pieces of tackle could have killed a loon.

 How do loons ingest lead?